 How long do I bake asparagus in the oven?

 The range for this recipe is 12-14 minutes, though it could be a little less or a little more (though it won’t be much more since it cooks quickly!) depending on the thickness of the asparagus.
 I like to start checking it at 12 minutes and if it’s not quite soft enough, return it to the oven in 2 minute increments.

 What temperature is best for baking asparagus in the oven?

-I cook asparagus in the oven at 375 degrees F, which is a little lower than the standard 400.
-I find this slightly lower temperature easier to control since there’s a little less likelihood that the asparagus will overcook and it ensures that the spears are tender all the way through without too much browning.
-(I’ve had more than one meal spoiled by roasted veggies that got too brown and looked unappetizing to my kiddo!)
+I cook asparagus in the oven at 375 degrees F since I find this slightly lower temperature easier to control—there’s a little less likelihood that the asparagus will overcook, yet it ensures that the spears are tender all the way through without too much browning.

 Once you learn how to cook asparagus in the oven, you can turn to the method for any night when you need a simple side dish to go with family dinner.
 This roasted asparagus recipe pairs nicely with fish like salmon and shrimp, but is also delicious alongside burgers.
 Really, it’s very flexible!

 Easy Oven-Roasted Asparagus

 I make this roasted asparagus recipe a lot in the spring and we have it as a side as much as we have it in simple main dish dinners.
 So I like to toss it with buttered pasta or ravioli and sprinkle with Parmesan cheese.
 Or chop the roasted asparagus and fold it into scrambled eggs.
 Or add it to an array of taco fillings or put it on top of pizza.

 TIP: If you think your kids might be hesitant to try it, try sprinkling a little cheese on top right when it comes out of the oven and/or letting them pick up long spears with their fingers.
 It’s a really fun way to eat their veggies!